frckbrice/E-market-webview/README.md

 **Mogou** is a modern e-market application designed to provide a seamless shopping experience.
 The app is available for download on the [App Store](https://apps.apple.com/ca/app/) with its location set to Canada.

+## Technology Stack

+- **Swift**: The primary programming language for iOS development.
+- **SwiftUI**: Used for building the user interface in a declarative way.
+- **Xcode**: The main IDE for developing, testing, and deploying the app.

 ## Features
 - User-friendly interface
 - Fast and secure browsing
-- Optimized for Canadian users
+- Optimized for all users

 ## Download